StandardCyborg/nurbs/README.md

 ### `spline.domain`

-An array of arrays containing the minima and maxima for each spline dimension.
+An array of arrays containing the minimum and maximum spline parameters for each respective spline dimension.

 ---